 It's commonplace for teams across all levels of sports to leverage social media to engage fans.
 At the professional level, many organizations also offer mobile apps that can deepen the feeling of connection for fans.
 These apps, often branded by the team, may represent the next stage in how sports teams operate in the digital age.

-One team finding success with the branded app strategy is MLS's Orlando City Soccer Club, whose LionNation mobile app has more than 62,000 downloads and 40,000 unique registered users.
-Those are impressive numbers, considering that the team averages about 22,000 fans in attendance for each home game.
+A pair of teams finding success with the branded app strategy are MLS's Orlando City Soccer Club and the National Women's Soccer League's Orlando City Pride, whose LionNation mobile app has more than 62,000 downloads and 40,000 unique registered users.
+Those are impressive numbers, considering that the men's team averages about 22,000 fans in attendance for each home game.

 Designed in tandem by sister companies Concepta and FanHero, LionNation delivers Orlando City fans an experience unlike what they get from other sources — what Renato Reis, the club's chief information officer, calls "open" or "public" social media.
 Orlando City's follower counts on Facebook, Twitter and Instagram total more than 1 million, but those followers are missing out on what the LionNation app offers.